-For these reasons, the first chapter summarizes these factors to arrive at a standard nomenclature, used consistently throughout this document.
+For these reasons, the first chapter in this part summarizes these factors to arrive at a standard nomenclature, used consistently throughout this document.
 There is also an overview of some key scenarios to help you choose which combination of code elements, deployment location, and deployment method you need.

 The following chapters each treat just one of the resulting "cases".
 Comparable details are provided for each of the cases.
 The concept here is to simplify your reading.
-Instead of needing to work out which data point applies to your case, you need read only the one chapter that applies to your case.
+Instead of needing to tease out from mixed documentation which data point applies to your case, you need read only the one chapter that applies to your case.
 It contains the relevant data points exclusively for that case.
 (Since there is considerable overlap between the cases, this makes the document overall rather repetitive.
 Fortunately, you do not need to read it all.
 It is a reference work, not a narrative.)
 Notice further that each case's Details chapter includes topics for: